Awards to Taiwan

 - National Health Insurance

-**Dependent tuition allowance for accompanying dependents in grades 1-12, up to two children.
+**Dependent tuition allowance of up to US$10,000 per child per semester for accompanying dependents in grades 1-12, and up to US$20,000 per family.
 The tuition allowance is only for regular semesters (the first semester begins in mid-September and ends in late January; the second semester begins in early February and ends in late June, depending on the lunar calendar).

 Applicants are eligible who: